maybe-william/holberton-smiling-school/README.md

-# holberton-smiling-school
-A website designed mainly with bootstrap as part of Holberton School
+# This is the root directory for a project for Holberton School